Construction

 However, these benefits sometimes come with a major drawback.
 Think about your homebuilding example: If you are rebuilding your kitchen and the tile you ordered does not show up on time you are responsible for any delays!

 Liability for successful delivery typically rests with the purchasing party, especially in commercial construction.
-By "going direct", the the owner usually shifts liability for project completion to themselves.
+By going direct, the owner usually shifts liability for project completion to themselves.

 Effective OFCI management involves collaboration among many parties